Using IBM's The Weather Company, Vector uses AI and data analytics to predict and preempt downed poles and lines.

 But what if there was a way utilities could know where the power failures would hit before they happened?
 What if utilities could predict and preempt downed poles and lines that can leave thousands without power for days at a time?

 Thanks to IBM's The Weather Company, this is now a reality for New Zealand-based Vector Energy.
-Its partnership with IBM has led to a reduced number of power disruptions thanks to artificial intelligence and data-driven analytics, IBM said.
+Its partnership with IBM is designed to reduce the number of power disruptions thanks to artificial intelligence and data-driven analytics, IBM said.

 "All utilities are impacted by bad weather, all of them care and all are trying to figure out how to handle this problem better, of how to prevent outages either by trimming the right branches at the right time or restoring power based on mobilizing crews faster to the right places," said IBM Manager Robbie Berglund.